MedAlyo/Porfolio/UD1/diario.md

+# Introduction
+This is a summary of what we did in the first class of DAW.

 # What I learned
 How to use markdown and GitHub, and how to create repositories inside of GitHub and add files to those repos.